-I wanted to make grips from poplar burl and Turkish walnut for 1851 and 1860 historical black powder revolver reproductions.
-Turkish walnut stood for itself and it’s price, as it was expected.
-The much cheaper poplar burl, although being soft and a bit hard to work properly, turned out promising, as well.
+I was excited to try my hand at making grips from poplar burl and Turkish walnut for reproductions of the historical 1851 and 1860 Colt cap-and-ball revolvers.
+Turkish walnut justified its price, as expected.
+The much cheaper poplar burl, although soft and a bit tricky to work with, turned out to be promising as well.

 After the blanks are cut in two pieces and shaped to roughly follow the outer grip contour, the middle piece is made.